KERELKO/mongorepo/README.md

 - [ ] Add dynamic replacement for methods
 - [x] Bound DTO TypeVar to DataClass interface
 - [x] Test asyncio support
-- [ ] Post it on PyPi
 - [ ] Make comfortable interface
 - [x] Check if class is dataclass
-- [x] Fix the problem with private methods, they cannot be access in the instance of repo but can outside the instance
+- [x] Fix the problem with private methods, they cannot, be access in the instance of repo but can outside the instance
 - [ ] Add more methods
 - [ ] Solve problem with creation of async index
+- [ ] Add setup tools and refactor imports

+## After TODO
+- [ ] Post it on PyPi